ben-razor/aqua-explore/README.md

 * An editor configured for Aqua code highlighting
 * A Python Flask app that takes posted Aqua and returns compiled version / errors
 * An editor configured to edit the JS to create the output from the compiled Aqua module
-* User can select from a number of example codes
+* User can select from a number of example Aqua scripts
 * The app displays the generated JS allowing the user to copy it in their project

 View the current version at [Aqua Playground](http://34.77.88.57/).